 Note: The association of 33:35 with the dress code including the righteousness for the women based on the total righteousness required for God’s forgiveness and a recompense from Him as the best clothing is the righteousness as defined in 7:26.

 “Hijab” is the term used by many Muslim women to describe their head cover that may or may not include covering their face except their eyes, and sometimes covering also one eye.
 The Arabic word “Hijab” can be translated into veil or yashmak.
 The other meanings for the word “Hijab” include, screen, cover(ing), mantle, curtain, drapes, partition, division, divider.
 The word “Hijab” has appeared in the Quran 8 times but none of these instances of “Hijab” are used in the Quran in reference to what the traditional Muslims call today as a dress code (Hijab) for the Muslim woman that can be confirmed from the relevant verses of the Quran as mentioned below:

-[7:46] And there will be a partition between them; and the people on the elevated platform will recognize all by their marks.
-And they will call the dwellers of Paradise: “Peace be upon you!”
-They have not yet entered it, but they are hoping.
+[7:46] And there will be a partition between them and the people on the elevated platform recognize all by their marks.
+And they called the dwellers of Paradise out that peace be upon you; they did not enter it, while they are hoping.

-[17:45] And when you read the Quran, we place between you and those who do not believe in the Hereafter an invisible barrier.
+[17:45] And when you recited the Quran, we have placed an invisible barrier between you and those who do not believe in the Hereafter.

 [19:17] When she took a separation from them, then we sent our Spirit to her, and he appeared to her just like a human being.